m3db/m3/docs/m3db/architecture/peer_streaming.md

 │ 2) Create a queue per-peer which each have│
 │   their own internal goroutine and will   │
-│   stream blocks back per-series from a    │──────────┐ │              specific peer.               │          │
+│   stream blocks back per-series from a    │──────────┐ │              specific peer                │          │
 │                                           │          │
 │ 3) Loop through the enqueCh and pick an   │ Creates with metadataCh │appropriate peer(s) for each series (based │     and enqueueCh